brndnhrndz/ReSize/README.md

 # ReSize

-Simple program that resizes the selected window when a hotkey is pressed.
-I like certain windows to be certain sizes.
-This helped me scratch that itch.
-Being able to resize windows without leaving my keyboard feels pretty good too.
+A Windows application that resizes the chosen window via a designated hotkey.

 ## Prerequisites